 If there are issues with the physical evidence in your case, the prosecutor may potentially offer a reduction of your DUI charge to a lesser offense such as a reckless operation or physical control while in Hilliard Mayor’s Court.

 However, sometimes the prosecutor may not be willing to offer you a reduction and other options should be considered.
 For example, it may be advantageous to transfer your case to Franklin County Municipal Court, where your case will again go through the OVI court process.

 In Franklin County Municipal Court, we are able to conduct a suppression hearing or jury trial if necessary.
-Prior to conducting a suppression hearing or jury trial on your behalf in Franklin County Municipal Court, we will continue to negotiate for an offer of a reduced charge to give you an option before litigating the case.
+Prior to conducting a suppression hearing or jury trial on your behalf in Municipal Court, our Franklin County DUI lawyers will continue to negotiate for an offer of a reduced charge to give you an option before litigating the case.

 Your First Hilliard DUI/OVI Offense

 Although penalties for OVIs increase with each subsequent conviction, even a first-time offense can lead to serious consequences.
 Some of these consequences may include time in jail, fines of up to $1,000, and the loss of driving privileges.
 The effects of a DUI conviction in Ohio can impact your life for years to come.
 You may find it challenging to land a job because of a flawed criminal record, own or live in a rental property, get accepted to college, keep your professional license, travel internationally, and land an affordable car insurance rate.

 After you are arrested for an OVI, you can expect to come to Hilliard Mayor’s Court for the pre-trial and arraignment.
 It’s best to bring a Hilliard DUI lawyer who is familiar with the court’s judges and Ohio DUI court process so that your case has a better chance of being resolved in a favorable manner.